-O'Toole et al. (2011) utilised a flanker task at two difficulty levels (easy and hard) as well, assessing alerting, orienting, and executive attention.
+O'Toole et al. (2011) utilized a flanker task in two difficulty level (easy and hard) as well, assessing alerting, orienting, and executive attention.
 Using four cue conditions (no cue, double cue, centre cue and spatial cue), participants were signalled the approaching presentation (alerting) or location (orienting) of the task.
 Participants were tasked with responding to the direction (either right or left) of a central arrow surrounded by either four arrows facing the same direction as the central arrow (congruent flankers) or four arrows facing the opposite direction (incongruent flankers).
-In the easy task, the flanker was presented on the screen until participants responded, with a maximum duration of 1700ms.
-In the hard task, the flanker was removed after 100ms, but participants had the remaining 1600ms (a fixation cross was presented) to provide a response.
+In the easy task, the flanker was presented on the screen until participants responded, with a maximum duration of 1700 ms. In the hard task, the flanker was removed after 100 ms, but participants had the remaining 1600 ms (a fixation cross was presented) to provide a response.
 Apart from this temporal distinction, there were no other variations between the tasks.
 Before each trial, an emotional face (angry, fearful, sad, happy or neutral) was presented at the centre of the screen.
 The results revealed that, in the easy task only, task-irrelevant threatening emotional faces enhanced orienting compared to nonthreatening faces, irrespective of stimulus duration.
 However, these effects did not persist in the difficult condition.
 When analysing both conditions together, duration effects emerged, indicating that longer stimulus durations led to greater interference, though in a nonlinear manner.
-The findings highlight the facilitation of attention by threat-relevant emotional stimuli in tasks with low cognitive load, emphasising the importance of considering various task parameters, like difficulty.
+The findings highlight the facilitation of attention by threat-relevant emotional stimuli in tasks with low cognitive load, emphasizing the importance of considering various task parameters, like difficulty.

-In conclusion, when compared to other emotional information (e.g., positive, nonthreatening negative, and neutral stimuli), threatening distractors tend to induce behavioural interference in tasks (Eimer & Kiss, 2007; O'Toole et al., 2011, Burra et al., 2019; Zsidó et. al., 2018, 2023).
+In conclusion, when compared to other emotional information (e.g., positive, nonthreatening negative, and neutral stimuli), threatening distractors tend to induce behavioural interference in tasks (Eimer and Kiss, 2007; O'Toole et al., 2011, Burra et al., 2019; Zsidó et. al., 2018, 2023).
 In certain instances, the presentation of threatening stimuli may elicit the arousal stimulation effect, leading to improved performance.
 On a neural level, it appears that threatening distractors also undergo inhibition, albeit with a delay compared to neutral distractors.

-3.2 Threatening Distractors in Easy vs. Hard Tasks
+3.2 Threatening distractors in easy vs. hard tasks

-As demonstrated in O'Toole and colleagues' (2011) study, task-irrelevant threatening faces facilitated orienting only in the easy task, suggesting that under conditions of lower cognitive load, goal-driven control can override stimulus-driven processes.
-Building on this insight - as observed in our systematic review - where a smaller cognitive load (e.g., smaller set-size (Wang & Theeuwes, 2020; Stilwell & Gaspelin, 2021) or a shorter presentation time of irrelevant cues (Carmel & Lamy, 2015) allowed goal-driven control to prevail, we aimed to explore how this dynamic translates to the inhibition of threatening salient distractors in both easy and hard tasks.
+As demonstrated in O'Toole and colleagues' (2011) study, task-irrelevant threatening faces facilitated orienting only in the easy task, suggesting that under conditions of lower cognitive load, goal-driven control can override stimulusdriven processes.
+Building on this insight, as observed in our systematic review, where a smaller cognitive load (e.g., smaller set-size (Wang and Theeuwes, 2020; Stilwell and Gaspelin, 2021) or a shorter presentation time of irrelevant cues (Carmel and Lamy, 2015)) allowed goal-driven control to prevail, we aimed to explore how this dynamic translates to the inhibition of threatening salient distractors in both easy and hard tasks.